RosettaCommons/documentation/Metals.md

 * **-in:metals_distance_constraint_multiplier <value>** controls the strength of the distance constraint, with 1.0 being the default.
 Note that if an **atom_pair_constraint** weight is set by a protocol or by a weights file, the strength is automatically scaled appropriately (i.e. doubling the **atom_pair_constraint** weight does _not_ necessitate halving the value set with this flag).
 If the value is set to 0, no atom_pair constraints are added.
 * **-in:metals_angle_constraint_multiplier <value>** controls the strength of the angle constraint, with 1.0 being the default.
 As before, if an **angle_constraint** weight is set by a protocol or by a weights file, the strength is automatically scaled appropriately.
 If the value is set to 0, no angle constraints are added.

-## How does Rosetta know what residues can bind metals, and what atoms in those residues form the covalent bonds to metals?
+## How does Rosetta know which residue types can bind metals?

 Metal-binding residues have the **METALBINDING** property in their properties list (in the params file).
 Additionally, metal-binding atoms are specified with the **METAL_BINDING_ATOMS <atomname1> <atomname2> ...** line (also in the params file).
 Meanwhile, metal ions have the **METAL** property in their properties list.
 Note: metal ions must have the metal atom as atom 1.